anhr/InputKeyFilter/README.md

 Opera 9.5 in Windows Phone.
 No beep.
 Calling this.blur() in onfocus handler or this.focus() in an onblur handler do not work.

+Do not supports in Opera Mini 10 because onkeypress and onkeyup events is not fires.
+See "Unsupported DOM events" header in https://dev.opera.com/articles/opera-mini-and-javascript/ for details

 IE in Windows Phone.
 No beep.

 ## Have a job for me?